 All three are important, lose any of the 3 and the event will shrink.
 TBFC stands on all three legs, cut one and it dies.
-Some big budget events (think Newport or Philadelphia Folk Festival) may get away by just focusing on scheduled performers, but it results in a completely different and, in my opinion, much less attractive approach: expensive concerts for passive audiences rather than participation; day ticket prices of $70-100 rather than $20 or less; and big name performers even when that is closer to main stream charts (“Americana”) than traditional folk music.
+Some big budget events (think Newport or Philadelphia Folk Festival) may get away by just focusing on scheduled performers, but it results in a completely different and, in my opinion, much less attractive approach: expensive concerts for passive audiences rather than participation; day ticket prices of $70-100 rather than $20; and big name performers even when that is closer to main stream charts (“Americana”) than traditional folk music.
 I doubt Newport is introducing audiences to new music, but rather following trends.

 I strongly believe that a festival needs a coherent theme to give the event a unique feel.
 A generic world music mash, including bands with electric instruments, is, well, generic.
 There are lots of those already and it sounds like any street fair organized by the Chamber of Commerce.
 Since TBFC has “banjo” and “fiddle” in the name, I look for some banjo and/or fiddle content among main stage bands.
 Doesn’t mean every band has to have it, but the large majority should and the remainder should be in a compatible style (e.g. folksinging; bluegrass bands that don’t have banjo or fiddle, etc.).
 The side stages move a bit further away and there are separate themes for “folk singing” or “cowboy music.”
 A demonstration/workshop that has some educational component is also preferable over “me and my buddies play our stuff”.

 At TBFC, main stage bands play the same types of music that contestants play or that jammers play.
 And there are the same “no”s as well, which is absolutely no electric instruments and we don’t want any in the jam areas.
 That is less of “purity” than a practical issue because there used to be a serious problem with people bringing car batteries and amplifiers to start jam wars.
-That interfered with the contest and performances, so no electric instruments and scheduled performers have to set a good example.
+That interfered with the contest and performances, so no electric instruments.
+Scheduled performers have to set a good example.
 But everybody is treated the same way and even Bob Dylan would have to leave his electric guitar at home.
 We wouldn’t pay him that much either: Currently, every slot on the side stage is $100, whether dance barn, a workshop, or a performance.
 More reimbursement for costs than a money-making opportunity.

 I get a lot of complaints from bands about being too narrow-minded and too rigid – by every band with an electric guitar or bass, for example.
 But without having a coherent theme to the event, it just becomes too generic.
 At the same time, there are regular complaints about having too much “odd stuff” (but I am looking for roots music, it just doesn’t have to be from the Southeast US) and not enough bluegrass.
 So maybe it is the optimal middle.

 TBFC splits stage times roughly equal between contest and performances, although there is a bit more time for the contest on the main stage.
 The contest is very important, but by itself has limited attractiveness to a general audience.
 Adding more scheduled performances has been a shift over the last decades.
 The growth of scheduled performances wasn’t at the expense of overall contest time, which itself has grown.
 But instead of having all contestants on the main stage (which in fact was a serious limitation because it restricted bands and beginners), we added playoffs that eliminated participation limits for bands, fiddles, and beginners on other stages.
 Having a dedicated beginner stage works well because that’s where beginners meet similar people and it is a much less threatening setting than the main stage.
 Just better for everybody, beginning contestants and paying audiences!
 And now there is enough room and time for 40 beginners rather than having to cap them.
 It creates headaches for the registrar, but it makes a better event.
 How to get participants is still a difficult story and I tried for years to get TBFC on the radar of school music teachers, with limited impact.
 A few fiddlers here and there come with their school arrangement of Boil the Cabbage or Mexican Hat Dance.
 So organizers will always be challenged to grow a contest on their own, it is out of their immediate control.
-However, organizers can certainly stifle participation with complicated rules.
-Here is something that I think went wrong at Goleta because judges go up to kids to disqualify them for playing a jig or a tune that is not in the judges’ book of approved tunes (which was a truly bizarre idea about old-time music at Goleta).

 My take is that we want more people to participate.
 Let beginners play whatever they can play and when they are more experienced, anything that has some traditional roots is great.
 We want them to come back; soon they are going to be key participants in jams or even performers.
 It wasn’t that long that Chris Thile was a chubby faced little kid competing at Topanga whereas today’s teens look at him as an elder statesman (appropriately, of course, given that he is the recipient of a MacArthur grant and won several Grammy awards, including best folk album this year).
 And now that beginners are no longer on the main stage, maybe the quality in the advanced categories can increase again, especially bands.